seantis/seantis.dir.eventsportlet/README.rst

 Portlet for displaying events.

-seantis.dir.eventsportlet shows events coming from a seantis.dir.events.
+The portlet (seantis.dir.eventsportlet) shows events coming from a directory of events seantis.dir.events.

 Dependencies